IKASATU>SOUL

 Stand-Up Comedy:

 The mark of a good comedian, is that they know what you're thinking.
 A good stand up act uses that to its advantage, usually to boot you from behind while you're waiting for the other shoe to drop.
-A good laugh helps to lighten the soul, and living kind of requires that.
+A good laugh helps to lighten the soul, and living requires that.

 Stand-up comedy is the interveinous form of humor.
 Not a quick shot, like a good joke (or a bad one you enjoy, I suppose), and not the long-term intake that is a good book; a solo comedy act is the best thing one person can give to the world.